dhyeythumar/helium-vscode/README.md

 ## Contributing
 To work on this theme:
-1. Clone this repo and open in VS Code
+1. Clone this repo and open in VS Code.
-2. Open run `Activity Bar → Run`
+2. Open run `Activity Bar → Run`.
 3. Click `Launch Extension`.
-This will open up another VS Code Editor
+This will open up another VS Code Editor.
 4. Make changes to `helium.json`.
 You will see changes reflected in the other editor that was opened in step 3.